-Compared to classical causal inference methods, foundation models trained based on our CausalFM offer the following advantages: (i)~There is \textbf{no} need for additional training at inference time as our CausalFM performs inference \emph{entirely through in-context learning}, enabling fast and flexible deployment across new datasets. (ii)~The Bayesian nature of our CausalFM provides \emph{principled uncertainty quantification}, which is critical for downstream decision-making and for detecting situations with poor treatment overlap. (iii)~The model \emph{automatically} learns to select among alternative adjustment strategies such as back-door, front-door, or instrumental variable (IV) adjustment based on the data distribution and task at hand.
-For instance, in the presence of a weak instrument, the model may automatically choose to avoid IV adjustment in favor of a more robust alternative, thereby improving estimation performance and reducing variance. (iv)~Our CausalFM builds upon rigorous identifiability guarantees to ensure asympotically \emph{valid} inferences.
+Compared to classical causal inference methods, models trained based on our CausalFM offer the following advantages: (i)~There is \textbf{no} need for additional training for new datasets as our CausalFM performs inference \emph{entirely through in-context learning}, enabling fast and flexible deployment across new datasets. (ii)~The Bayesian nature of our CausalFM provides \emph{principled uncertainty quantification}, which is critical for downstream decision-making and for detecting situations with poor treatment overlap. (iii)~The model \emph{automatically} learns to ``select'' an identifiability formula based on the data distribution and task at hand. (iv)~Our CausalFM builds upon rigorous identifiability guarantees to ensure valid causal inference.

-Our \textbf{contributions}\footnote{Code is available at \url{https://github.com/yccm/CausalFM}.} are: (1)~We formalize the constructions of priors based on structural causal models (SCMs) for Bayesian causal inference and derive necessary conditions for their validity.
+Our \textbf{contributions}\footnote{Our CausalFM Toolkit is available at \url{https://github.com/yccm/CausalFM-toolkit}; Toolkit docs are at \url{https://causalfm-toolkit.readthedocs.io}; Project code is available at \url{https://github.com/yccm/CausalFM}.} are: (1)~We formalize the constructions of priors based on structural causal models (SCMs) for Bayesian causal inference and derive necessary conditions for their validity.
 (2)~We propose an explicit \emph{CausalFM} prior based on Bayesian neural networks that are compatible with the structure of the causal inference problem at hand.
 We also propose a learning algorithm to train PFNs for causal inference problems that leverages our CausalFM prior to simulate counterfactuals to mitigate the fundamental problem of causal inference.
-(3)~We propose a concrete instantiation of our framework: we train a PFN for estimating conditional average treatment effects (CATEs) via back-door adjustment.
+(3)~We propose concrete instantiations of our framework by training PFNs for estimating conditional average treatment effects (CATEs) in different causal inference settings.
 We show empirically that CausalFM performs competitively and outperforms current state-of-the-art CATE estimators on a variety of benchmarks.